 Appropriate legislation

-The legal authority governing the implementation of this handbook derives from CAA Act XXX that empowers the Director General with authority to issue certificates for aerodromes.
+The legal authority governing the implementation of this handbook derives from CAA Act [XXX] that empowers the Director General with authority to issue certificates for aerodromes.
 The Civil Aviation Regulations governing Aerodromes, contains details of the mandatory requirements associated with [STATES] aerodromes.

 Under the CAA Act [XXXX], an aerodrome operator is obligated to allow the Director General or his authorized representative access to any aerodrome to carry out safety inspections or evaluations.